Walking through Doors is Hard, even without Staircases: Universality and PSPACE-hardness of Planar Door Gadgets: Introduction

 \section{Introduction}

 Puzzle video games are rife with doors that block the player's passage when closed/locked.
 To open such a door, the player often needs to collect the right key or keycard, or to press the right combination of buttons or pressure plates, or to solve some other puzzle.
-Many of these game features in sufficient generality imply that the video game is NP-hard or \PSPACE-hard, according to a series of metatheorems starting at FUN 2010 \cite{platform,gaming,Bloxorz}.
+Many of these game features in sufficient generality imply that the video game is NP-hard or \PSPACE-hard, according to a series of ``metatheorems'' \cite{platform,gaming,Bloxorz}.

-An intriguing twist is to use doors as a framework for proving hardness of video games that do not ``naturally'' have doors, but have some mechanics that suffice to simulate doors via a gadget.
-The first use of a local ``door gadget'' was by Viglietta to prove Lemmings \PSPACE-complete at FUN 2014 \cite{lemmings}.
-This door gadget is a portion of a level design containing three directed paths that the player can traverse: a ``traverse'' path that can be traversed if and only if the door is open, a ``close'' path that forces the door to close, and an ``open'' path that allows the player to open the door if desired.
-Viglietta \cite[Metatheorem~3]{lemmings} proved that such a door gadget, together with the ability to wire together door entrance/exit ports according to an arbitrary graph (including crossovers for a 2D game like Lemmings), where the player has the choice of how to traverse the graph, suffice to prove \PSPACE-hardness of deciding whether an agent can move from one location to another.
-At the same FUN, Aloupis et al.~\cite{nintendoor} used this door framework to prove Legend of Zelda: Link to the Past and Donkey Kong Country 1, 2, and 3 \PSPACE-complete \cite{nintendoor}.
-At the next FUN, Demaine et al.~\cite{demaine2016super} used this door framework to prove Super Mario Bros.\ \PSPACE-complete.
-All of these proofs feature a crossover gadget for wiring paths between door gadgets.
+An intriguing twist is to use doors as a framework for proving hardness of video games that do not ``naturally'' have doors, but have some mechanics that suffice to simulate doors via a small construction or ``gadget''.
+Our research was initially motivated by a local ``door gadget'' introduced in Viglietta's FUN 2014 paper \cite{lemmings} proving Lemmings \PSPACE-complete.
+This door gadget is a portion of a level design containing three directed paths that the player can traverse: a ``traverse'' path that can be traversed if and only if the door is open, a ``closing'' path that forces the door to close, and an ``opening'' path that allows the player to open the door if desired.
+Viglietta \cite[Metatheorem~3]{lemmings} proved that such a door gadget, together with the ability to wire together door entrance/exit locations according to an arbitrary graph (including crossovers for a 2D game like Lemmings), where the player has the choice of how to traverse the graph, suffice to prove \PSPACE-hardness of deciding whether an agent can move from one location to another.
+At the same FUN (2014), Aloupis et al.~\cite{nintendoor} used this door framework to prove Legend of Zelda: Link to the Past and Donkey Kong Country 1, 2, and 3 \PSPACE-complete.
+At the next FUN (2016), Demaine et al.~\cite{demaine2016super} used this door framework to prove Super Mario Bros.\ \PSPACE-complete.
+All of these reductions also build a crossover gadget for wiring paths between door gadgets.